sandromesi/CBWA_CA_part1/README.md

 * {POST} `/issues/projectSlug-id/comments`

 ## Changelog
+###  Add Email Notification - 2020-11-25

+Now, when you add new user with a valid email, a welcome email is sent to the new user email.

 ## Roadmap
 - [x] Add to All promises a reject.
 - [x] Add try-catch to await calling promises. (review)
 - [x] Add indexe to avoid duplicate users. (based on email)
 - [x] Add indexe to avoid duplicate projects. (based on SLUG)
-- [ ] Add json schema validation to avoid add items without all the fields.
+- [x] Add json schema validation to avoid add items without all the fields.
-- [ ] Enhance error handling messages
-- [ ] Use bcrypt to hash the password/key for the users.
+- [x] Use bcrypt to hash the password/key for the users.
-- [ ] Add in email notifications.
+- [x] Add in email notifications.
 - [ ] Docker-ise the application.
 - [ ] Add Updated the status of an issue route
 - [ ] Add Delete routes